TeamIlluminati/G1ANT/Snapchat Web Addon/Commands/snapchatchangepassword.md

 ## Description

-This command will open adsbusiness page of snapchat.
+This command will change password of snapchat.

 | Argument        | Type | Required | Default Value | Description |
 | --------        | ---- | -------- | ------------- | ----------- |